 The number of bits that are processed in a unit of time.
 High-Quality web audio typically runs about 128 Kbps.

 The highest number of bits that can be processed, and typically aligns with the recommended Codec chosen.

 The number of audio samples carried per second, and typically aligns with the Codec chosen.

 44.1 kHz or 48 kHz

 Maximum Broadcast Length

-The longest duration of a single stream in order to preserve quality of video, audio, and VOD rendering.
+The longest duration of a single stream in order to preserve the quality of the video, audio, and VOD rendering.

-When streaming from a computer, there’s a number of options to get you live on Twitch.
-The easiest solution is to download Twitch Studio, which can help you go live with the recommended settings above, as well as get you up and running quickly with chat and alerts integrations, starter stream layouts, and more.
+When streaming from a computer, there are a number of options to get you live on Twitch.
+The easiest solution is to download Twitch Studio , which can help you go live with the recommended settings above, as well as get you up and running quickly with chat and alerts integrations, starter stream layouts, and more.

 Whether you’re using a streaming encoder software (like Twitch Studio or OBS), streaming directly from a console, or a hardware video encoder, there’s a process that takes place that actually gets your stream from your location to Twitch.